Hospitaller colonization of the Americas

-The Hospitaller colonization of the Americas occurred during a 14-year period in the 17th century in which the Knights Hospitaller of Malta, at the time a vassal state of the Kingdom of Sicily, led by the Italian Grand Master Giovanni Paolo Lascaris, possessed four Caribbean islands: Saint Christopher, Saint Martin, Saint Barthélemy, and Saint Croix.
+The Hospitaller colonization of the Americas occurred during a 14-year period in the 17th century in which the Knights Hospitaller of Malta, at the time a vassal state of the Kingdom of Sicily, commanded by the Italian Grand Master Giovanni Paolo Lascaris, possessed four Caribbean islands: Saint Christopher, Saint Martin, Saint Barthélemy, and Saint Croix.

-The Knights' presence in the Caribbean grew out of their order's close relationship with the French nobility and the presence of many members in the Americas as French administrators.
-The key figure in their brief foray into colonization was Phillippe de Longvilliers de Poincy, who was both a Knight of Malta and governor of the French colonies in the Caribbean.
-Poincy convinced the Knights to purchase the islands from the bankrupt Compagnie des Îles de l'Amérique in 1651 and stayed to govern them until his death in 1660.
-During this time, the Order acted as proprietor of the islands, while King Louis XIV continued to hold nominal sovereignty; however, Poincy ruled largely independent of them both.
+The Knights' presence in the Caribbean Sea region grew out of their order's close relationship with the French nobility and the presence of many members in the Americas as French administrators.
+The main person involved with their brief foray into colonization was Phillippe de Longvilliers de Poincy, who was both a Knight of Malta and governor of the French colonies in the Caribbean.
+Poincy convinced the Knights to purchase the islands from the bankrupt Company of the American Islands in 1651 and stayed to govern them until his death in 1660.
+During this time, the Order acted as proprietor of the islands, while King Louis XIV continued to possess nominal sovereignty; however, Poincy ruled largely independent of them both.
 In 1665, the Hospitallers sold their rights in the islands to the new French West India Company, bringing their colonial project to an end.

 Background

 From the beginning of the French colonization of the Americas, members of the Knights of Malta, fief of the Sicilian Crown, had been prominent in New France and the French Antilles.
-By then, most of the order was made up of French aristocrats, and many French naval officers had trained with the Hospitaller navy.
+By then, most of the order was composed of French aristocrats, and many French naval officers had trained with the Hospitaller navy.
 Many Knights had high-ranking positions in the early French colonial administration, including Aymar Chaste and Isaac de Razilly in Acadia, and Charles de Montmagny in Quebec.
 In 1635, Razilly suggested to the Grand Master of the order, Fra' Antoine de Paule, that the Hospitallers establish a priory in Acadia, but de Paule rejected the idea.

 The next Grand Master, Giovanni Paolo Lascaris, was more interested in colonial affairs.
 In 1642 or 1643, he was named godfather to an Abenaki convert in New France.
 Montmagny represented Lascaris at the baptism.

 Phillippe de Longvilliers de Poincy, founder of the Hospitaller colonies, began his career in a manner similar to these other administrators.
-Longvilliers fought the Turks in the Mediterranean and participated in the Sieges of the Isle of Ré and La Rochelle in 1627.
-In between, he served under Razilly in Acadia, commanding a fort.
+Longvilliers fought the Turks in the Mediterranean and participated with the Sieges of the Isle of Ré and La Rochelle in 1627.
+In between, he served as a subordinate of Razilly in Acadia, commanding a fort.